SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

-As has apparently become the pandemic custom of this crummy little blog that nobody reads, we will rely upon the formidable Helen Branswell and Matthew Herper of _STAT News_ to be our guides on this safari. <sup id="fn1a">[[1]](#fn1)</sup>  They're live-blogging the whole thing, and we'll tag along with them to ge an extra pair of eyes to point out the more interesting sights along the way.
+As has apparently become the pandemic custom of this crummy little blog that nobody reads, we will rely upon the formidable Helen Branswell and Matthew Herper of _STAT News_ to be our guides on this safari. <sup id="fn1a">[[1]](#fn1)</sup>  They're live-blogging the whole thing, and we'll tag along with them to get an extra pair of eyes to point out the more interesting sights along the way.

 They've already done us one favor in their preamble, pointing out that there was an